DNS

 Cisco NX-OS allows you to statically map IP addresses to domain names.
 You can also configure Cisco NX-OS to use one or more domain name servers to find an IP address for a host name.

-A name server handles client-issued queries to the DNS server for locally defined hosts within a particular zone as follows:
+A name server handles client-issued queries to the DNS server for locally defined hosts within a particular zone by performing these actions:

 • An authoritative name server responds to DNS user queries for a domain name that is under its zone of authority by using the permanent and cached entries in its own host table.
 If the query is for a domain name that is under its zone of authority but for which it does not have any configuration information, the authoritative name server replies that no such information exists.